 Park Online began under the auspices of the Park Extended Learning with one pilot class in English in 1996.
 The first class was a success and very quickly the online program found its own path for the adult student.
 Park Online has developed over 200 courses and offers 500 sections per term with over 14,000 students enrolled each year.
-Eight baccalaureate degrees and four associate degrees are offered through Park Online.
-Students seeking to continue educational careers after completion of their baccalaureate degree may enroll in programs for online courses in the areas of Master of Education, Master of Business Administration, Master of Public Affairs, Master of Arts and Communication and Leadership or Master of Health Care Leadership.
+Students seeking to continue educational careers after completion of their baccalaureate degree may enroll in programs for online courses in the areas of Master of Education, Master of Business Administration, Master of Public Affairs, Master of Arts in Communication and Leadership or Master of Healthcare Administration.